Pennine Way Complete (19 Days & 18Nights)19 Days & 18 Nights 4.6 Read 67 reviews

 You will be given a warm welcome at Forest View.
 Meals are served in Foresters Restaurant and Bar, where a range of locally brewed hand pulled craft ales are available alongside a choice of quality wines, spirits and soft drinks.
 Guests can use the drying room to dry walking gear and boots and relax in the new sun lounge.

-After being transferred back to Trows Farm, make your way back to Windy Gyle top where the Pennine Way continues.
 The strenuous ascents continue on this section, and you'll have the choice of the official high route or slightly shorter low route as you officially cross the Scotland England border you've been straddling.
 Enjoy the views from White Law if you've chosen the high route before coming to a triumphant finish at the Border Hotel in Kirk Yetholm.

 This award-winning bed and breakfast has outstanding views of the village of Kirk Yetholm and offers a very homely stay.
 All rooms are en-suite have all the amenities you require for a great overnight stay including small additional extras.
 They also have a large drawing room with balcony, which has free wifi and a large flat screen TV.